Vandeilsonln/maven-nexus-packagecloud/README.md

 ### 1.4 - Deploy to Nexus
-before deloying it to Nexus, pay attention on your project version on `pom.xml`: **if it has `SNAPSHOT` in the version, it will be deployed to the SNAPSHOT repository.
-If not, it will be deployed to the release repo**.
+before deloying it to Nexus, pay attention on your project version on `pom.xml`: **if it has `SNAPSHOT` in the version, it will be deployed to the SNAPSHOT repository, otherwise it will be deployed to the release repo**.
 ```xml
 <groupId>com.vandeilson</groupId>
 <artifactId>exception</artifactId>